dgyarmati/ds-visualizer/NOTES.md

 - command history styling
 - the editor is misaligned on smaller screen
 - console slides upon editor buttons when editor is resized, and behaves weirdly overall
+- console and other scrollbar color are different

 - need help? - modal